 The approximate number of clinical hours may be found with the appropriate course description in this Undergraduate Catalog.
-The following legend relates to the type and kind of activity related to a specific course.
+Clinical Experiences may consist of the following: observation (including field trips), tutoring, non-instructional assisting, small group instruction, whole class instruction, work with clinic client(s), and professional meetings.

 Every program has a required set of clinical hours which will be completed in conjunction with specific courses.
 Of these pre-student teaching clinical hours, 50 hours must be in a diverse setting.
 Prior to beginning any clinical experience and student teaching, every teacher candidate must complete a National Criminal Background Check (NCBC) and submit to the Cecilia J. Lauby Teacher Education Center (56 DeGarmo Hall).
 Additionally, the schools in which the teacher candidate will complete their clinical experiences and student teaching assignment(s) may require their own criminal background check be completed.
 Learn more about diverse hours on the Cecilia J. Lauby Teacher Education Center website.

 During the student teaching semester the teacher candidate will be involved with directing the learning of pupils, participating in school and community activities, and assuming full responsibility for a group of learners supervised by a cooperating teacher.
 Student teaching assignments are made on the basis of the teacher candidate’s area of specialization.